 Library Mission and Vision

 The mission of the LCC Library is to empower the LCC community to learn, teach, and discover.
-The Library’s vision is to impact every student, every time.
+The Library’s vision is to have a positive impact with every interaction.

 Scope and Focus of the Collection